 by Tomie dePoala.
 This is a great book for younger children.
 Check to see if your library carries this one!

 by Michael McHugh for older elementary through high school.
 This book makes a GREAT read aloud.
-We’re listening to the audible version this year.
+Listen to the audible version for the whole family.

-For teens and adults.
-Not to be missed, this is an exciting narrative about St. Patrick’s influence on Ireland and the entire western world.
-As Rome collapsed and the dark ages prevailed, Irish monks tucked away in monasteries preserved the Bible as well as valuable Greek and Roman literature which would flower again during the Renaissance.
+Not to be missed, this is my favorite narrative about St. Patrick’s influence on Ireland and the entire western world.
+As Rome collapsed and the world regressed in the dark ages, it was Irish monks tucked away in monasteries who preserved the Bible (and Greek and Roman literature) to flower fully again during the Renaissance.
 One of my top recommendations for high school and beyond.

-This is a selection from Thomas Cahill’s longer book on St. Patrick that sorts fact from myth and tells the true story of this amazing missionary.
+This is a quick read from Thomas Cahill’s longer book on St. Patrick that tells the true story of this amazing missionary.